Tharisky/Portfolio/Projects/VAPT ( March 2024) - Metasploitable 2/Report.md

 ## Table of Content
-List of Tables	iii
+List of Tables

-List of Figures	iv
+List of Figures

-__Section 1: Penetration Test Design and Scenario	1__
+__Section 1: Penetration Test Design and Scenario__

-1. 1 Penetration Test Scenario	1
+_a.
+Penetration Test Scenario_

-Objective	1

-Scope	1
+_b.
+Objective_

+_c.
+Scope_

-1. 2 Assets and Dependency	1
+_d.
+Assets and Dependency_

-1. 3 Potential Vulnerabilities for the assets and their possible exploitation within the assets dependencies	2
+_e.
+Potential Vulnerabilities for the assets and their possible exploitation within the assets' dependencies_

-1. 4 The Possible test  cases relevant to the scenario	3
+_f.
+The Possible test  cases relevant to the scenario_

-1. 5 How Each Stage of the Penetration Testing Methodology will be carried out	3
+_g.
+How Each Stage of the Penetration Testing Methodology will be carried out_

-1. 6 Considering Red and Blue team-based testing for the test cases	4
+_h.
+Considering Red and Blue team-based testing for the test cases_

-1. 7 Types of malware that can breach the system	4 __Section 2: Execution of the Penetration Tests	6__
+_i.
+Types of malware that can breach the system_

+__Section 2: Execution of the Penetration Tests	6__

 2. 1.
 Reconnaissance and Scanning	6
 2. 2.
 Gaining Access	10
 2.3 Password Cracking:	12